 The Monstera Deliciosa Albo Variegata has to be the most popular plant at the moment.
 And unfortunately it is crazy expensive.
 So let’s delve into this.
 Why are they so expensive?
 If you do buy one what should you look out for?
 And if you’re in South Africa where to buy it from.

 Why so expensive?

-Simply put they’re rare.
+Simply put- these plants are rare.
 They have a genetic mutation that alters the chlorophyll or green pigments in the plant.
 This lack of green results in the white colour in the leaf.
-Not only can the genetic mutation in a variegated Monstera not be transferred over to seeds so you cannot grow them but the mutation is also unstable- you might have a plant that was variegated completely lose its variegation.
+Not only can the genetic mutation in a variegated Monstera not be transferred over to seeds (so you cannot grow them in bulk) but the mutation is also unstable- you might have a plant that was variegated completely lose its variegation.

 Where to buy one in South Africa?

 Facebook is an amazing place to find plants.
-The Rare and Collectable Plants Only for Auction and for Sale- South Africa is one group where you might find a Variegated Monstera being auctioned.
+The Rare and Collectable Plants Only for Auction and for Sale- South Africa ; The Special Plant Auction Group and the Rare Plant Exchange Group are all places you might find one.
 Another group to look out for, and in fact, it’s just a great place to be as a plant parent is House Plant Parents SA.
 And then the marketplace is also a good place to keep an eye out- although be wary of scams.

 Then there are some great online shops that deal with rare plants to check in on.
 They are:

 - Plantable SA

 - JJ Rooftop Farm

 - Tropical Plants ZA